Skip to content

 Adjust app manifest

-1. Under Manage page, select Manifest.
-A web-based manifest editor opens, allowing you to edit the manifest within the portal.
+1. Under Manage, select Manifest.
+A web-based manifest editor opens, allowing you to edit the manifest.

-2. Change the value of accessTokenAcceptedVersion from null to 2.
+2. Change the value of accessTokenAcceptedVersion from null to 2, and then click Save.

 Azure app registration